-Admissions may take place at any time during the year and parents and students can arrange to visit the community to see for themselves how our innovative approach works.
+Admissions may take place at any time during the year and parents and students can arrange to visit the community (by attending one of our Open Mornings) to see for themselves how our innovative approach works.

-The process is one that allows the child and parents to get to know us step by step, and make an informed decision about this being the place for them.
-It also allows HBLC as a learning community to gauge whether the child is going to enjoy our approach to learning.
+The process is one that allows the child and parents to get to know us step-by-step, and make an informed decision about this being the place for them.
+It also allows our learning community to gauge whether the child is going to enjoy our approach to learning.

 The admissions steps are the following: